jkeam/ocp-virt/README.md

 Test on v4.14 and will most likely work on 4.13 and 4.15.

-1. OpenShift Cluster with Bare Metal Worker and Default Storage Class with Volume Binding Mode of `Immediate`
+1. OpenShift Cluster with Bare Metal Worker and ODF installed

 2. OpenShift GitOps